 Inversion, Conversion, and Reversion in Ellen Glasgow's The Deliverance

 After the Civil War the world of the white man often lies in chaos reflecting destruction of the so-called Southern tradition.
 Glasgow shows this by inverting the antebellum social order.
 The ex-owner of the plantation, Christopher Blake, cheated by his ex-overseer, Bill Fletcher, now lives in a small house that once was inhabitated by his employee, whereas the latter occupies Blake's mansion, which he purchased virtually illegally.
 The strategy to restore the traditional order is executed in three stages: the inversion of the property's original ownership, to conversion of Christopher Blake from the one who hates to the one who tries to overcome this feeling, and the reversion of the property to its "authentic" owner.

 - Pantuchowicz Agnieszka, Agnieszka Pantuchowicz Warso Anna Anna Warso (eds.): Culture(s) and Authenticity.
 The Politics of Translation and the Poetics of Imitation, Cultures in translation.
-Interdisciplinary studies in language, translation, culture and literature, vol. 1, 2017, Peter Lang Publishing Group, Peter Lang, ISBN 978-3-631-73239-7, [978-3-631-73240-3, 978-3-631-73241-0, 978-3-631-73242-7], 207 p., DOI:10.3726/b11652 opening in a new tab
+Interdisciplinary studies in language, translation, culture and literature, vol. 1, 2017, Berlin, Peter Lang Publishing Group, Peter Lang, 207 p., ISBN 978-3-631-73239-7.
+DOI:10.3726/b11652 opening in a new tab

 - Southern fiction, post-Civil War South, Reconstruction, Southern plantation

-* presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perish system.
+* presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perishopening in a new tab system.